Otaiki1/deffle/README.md

 ## License

-The Deffle contract is licensed under the MIT license.
+The LuckyBlock contract is licensed under the MIT license.
 See the `LICENSE` file for more details.

 ## Contact